knightr1d3r007/Sneaky_devil-wireless_attack-gadget/README.md

-8.- Now, your Wireless attack gadget is ready.
-Connect to the access point.
+8.- Now, your "Sneaky_devil" is ready.
+Connect to the access point and go out to play.

 Go nearby an Ecorp building (wink- wink)